4D Man: Production and release

-Jack H. Harris was able to begin production of the film with the money he had received from The Blob (1958) which was also directed by Yeaworth.
+Jack H. Harris was able to begin production of the film with the money he had received from The Blob (1958), which was also directed by Yeaworth.
+Backing for the film came from non-industry sources and it was filmed in Chester Springs, Pennsylvania.

+It was originally planned to be filmed in CinemaScope but the plan was scrapped due to lens problems.

 It was the film debut of Lee Meriwether and Robert Lansing.
-Young Patty Duke also makes a small cameo appearance in the film.
+Young Patty Duke also makes a small appearance in the film.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 80%, based on 5 reviews, with a 5.5/10 average.
+On Rotten Tomatoes, the film has an approval rating of 80%, based on five reviews, with a 5.5/10 average.